SavMary/chess/README.md

 The Classnames library is used to describe classes.

-The code is written in typescript using the React library.
+The code is written in TypeScript using the React library.

 ## Available Scripts